jchristn/IndexEngine/README.md

 ## Performance and scale

-It's pretty quick :)  It hasn't been tested with huge document libraries or anything, so I'd recommend testing thoroughly before using in production.
+It's pretty quick :)  It hasn't been tested with large document libraries or large files, so I'd recommend testing thoroughly before using in production.

 ## Simple Example
 ```